Skip to section

 Raiz makes money by charging you a monthly management fee.
 You’ll pay $4.50/month for most scenarios or $5.50/month if you customise your portfolio.

-If you don’t save regularly to increase your balance, this is a terrible deal.
-If you maintain $100, for example, you’ll still pay $4.50 per month, losing half of your money within a year.
+This is a terrible deal if you don’t save regularly to increase your balance.
+If I maintain $100, for example, I’ll still pay $4.50 per month, losing half of my money within a year.

 Once your balance exceeds $20,000, the fee switches to a percent-based commission of 0.275% per year.